iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/2sem/basic_skills_workshop.md

-## Syllabus

-**BASIC SKILLS WORKSHOP**

-**Course Objective:**

-1. To gain basic knowledge in woodwork technology.
-2. To develop skills in using hand tools and equipment.
-3. To develop basic skills for model making and structural systems in architectural design.
-4. To identify joinery works and different types of joints used in structural components of a structure.
-5. To gain basic manipulated skills and achieve carpentry techniques in carpentry/joinery work trade.

-### Course Outline:

 1. **Shop Exercises (8 hours)**
     * Sharpening a plane iron using and oil stone.
     * Dismantling, assembling and adjusting a plane.